Crazz-Zaac/geletrekking/README.md

 npm install @react-oauth/google

 ```
+3. Google OAuth Setup:
+To enable Google login in the frontend, you need to provide your Google Client ID as an environment variable.

+    Create a file named .env.local inside the frontend folder.

+    Add the following line with your Google Client ID:
+    ```env

+NEXT_PUBLIC_GOOGLE_CLIENT_ID=416465718761-k6esa7bds8i96cdhssqa916p8l39m70f.apps.googleusercontent.com
+    ```

+    Note: The prefix NEXT_PUBLIC_ is required to expose the variable to the frontend React app.

-3. Start the frontend development server:
+4. Start the frontend development server:

 ```bash
 npm run dev